We have collected activity sheets, prompts, story games and storytelling channels that can be accessed online:

 The Old Fire Station is a public arts centre in Oxford who have organised a project called Postcards From a Pandemic, more of which can be read about here.

 People United is a Kent-based arts charity that uses the arts and creativity to encourage empathy and kindness.
 They often work at the heart of communities, co-creating participatory artwork around themes that explore ideas related to kindness.
 They have launched a new participatory project, details of which can be found here!

-Refugee Studies Centre, Oxford and the Global Refugee-Led Network are co-hosting online seminars (May 20 + 27, June 10 + 17) exploring questions relating to the series title '#ByRefugees: Strengthening refugee-led humanitarian response during the Covid-19 pandemic'.
+Refugee Studies Centre, Oxford and the Global Refugee-Led Network co-hosted online seminars (May 20 + 27, June 10 + 17 2020) exploring questions relating to the series title '#ByRefugees: Strengthening refugee-led humanitarian response during the Covid-19 pandemic'.
 Videos of the webinars are available on their youtube website here.

 Royal Drawing School are updating their blog regularly with drawing activities and suggestions, many of which can be found in their recently published book, Ways of Drawing

 Satellite Studio have created Open Street Map Haiku, which generates haikus that are a response to your location!